Requirements

 Commissioned Variation

-Candidates should wear the same practice attire as worn for the semi-finals class.
-There will be some flexibility to modify the practice attire – further guidance will be provided prior to the competition.
+Candidates should wear the same practice wear as for the semi-finals class.
+There will be some flexibility to modify this attire – further guidance will be provided before the competition.

 Dancer’s Own Variation

-Candidates must prepare a newly choreographed variation no shorter than 1 minute in length and no longer than 1 minute 30 seconds created by themselves, their teacher or a peer to a piece of music of their choice.
-Candidates are requested to use copyright-free music for their Dancer’s Own.
-We cannot guarantee that Dancer’s Own variations choreographed to music that requires copyright or licensing will be included in a live-streamed broadcast or recording of The Fonteyn.
+Candidates must prepare a newly choreographed variation no shorter than one minute in length and no longer than one minute and thirty seconds, created by themselves, their teacher or a peer to of their choice.
+Candidates are requested to use copyright-free music for their Dancer's Own Variation.
+We cannot guarantee that Dancer's Own Variations choreographed to music that under copyright, or licensing will be included in a live-streamed broadcast or recording of The Fonteyn.

 -